 After completion of this forty-two week program, students are qualified to take the Michigan Board of Nursing Examinations to become licensed to practice.
-This program is conducted with the approval of the Michigan Board of Nursing,
+This program is conducted with the approval of the Michigan Board of Nursing.

-Montcalm Community College is affiliated with four area hospitals.
-They are United Memorial Hospital in Greenville, Carson City Hospital, Kelsey Memorial Hospital in Lakeview, and Ionia County Memorial Hospital in Ionia.
+Montcalm Community College is affiliated with three area hospitals.
+They are United Memorial Hospital in Greenville, Carson City Hospital, and Kelsey Memorial Hospital in Lakeview.
+Each student will spend time at each hospital for specific clinical experience.